top of page

 After years apart from her parents, Lina arrives in America and must navigate language barriers, school life, and finding where she belongs.
 A heartfelt immigrant story.
 Originally written for Middle Grade readers.

-Heads Up: Bullying, emotional stress tied to family separation.
+Heads Up: Language:3 stupid, 1 dang it, 1 shut up, cancer, bullying, emotional stress tied to family separation.

 Two people stand back-to-back, one holding a phone.
 "The Rhythm of Time" text is above in bold, colorful letters.
 Urban background.
 Energetic mood.